 Mocktails are no longer viewed as a vibe killer, and non-alcoholic drinks are all the rage these days!
 It’s time to learn how to make a bang-on-trend Margarita mocktail that’s so delicious you’ll wanna keep refilling all night long.
 Who needs tequila?

 Make it cold, the chill factor blends all the ingredients well.

 Always use sea salt for your salty rim, fine salt as it is too intense.

-Pour into your rimmed glass and top up with soda to taste
+Pour into your prepared glass and top with soda

 The best Margarita Mocktail recipe